VoronDesign/VoronUsers/printer_mods/LJ/Scrubby/README.md

 <h2>Assembly</h2>

 Assembly is quite simple; press fit or super glue the magnets into each hole, carefully paying attention to polarity.
 Cut up your chosen spongy material and fit it into each scrubby half.
 Place your scrubby halves together, sandwiching the filament between the halves.
+You want enough sponge to get a nice drag on the filament to make sure it cleans it as best as possible.
 I put mine right against the bowden retainer, shown in the picture above.

 ![](./images/built.JPG)